| |

 Tanit, and the Libyan Amon whom they worshipped as Bal-Amon,

-the Phoenicians signed treaties of
+the Phoenicians were said to have signed treaties of

-Egypt and sent their ambassadors
+invaded Egypt and sent their ambassadors

 to Libya asking the Berbers to help the Persians take over Carthage,